-We work with you and your family to make sure respite suits your needs and respects your routines and preferences.
+We work with you and your family to make sure our respite aligns with your needs, respects your routines, and supports the way you like to live your life and achieve your goals.

 'Support that fits your family'